treytaylersmith/Read-Me-Generator/output/generated-README.md

-# Read-Me-Generator
+# Project 1
 MIT License

 ## Description

-Generates a README.md for you
+Functions as a demo

 ## Table of Contents